Fresh Fun Flavor

 I don't have a cookie scoop is there another method?

-You can always roll by hand.
-The #30 cookie scoop holds about 2 tablespoons of the mixture when it's packed in there.
-Lightly dampen hands to prevent the mixture from sticking to them while rolling into balls.
+The cookie scoop I use holds about 2 tablespoons of the mixture when it's packed in there.
+If you don't have one you can also roll by hand.
+Lightly dampen hands to prevent the mixture from sticking to them while rolling into balls and just use the same amount, about 2 Tablespoons.

-Can I make these Spinach Balls Gluten Free?
+Can I make these Vegan Baked Spinach Balls Gluten Free?

 Yes, for a Gluten Free version I would suggest Kikkoman Gluten Free Panko breadcrumbs.